dcoope33/Personal-Projects-Public/School_Game/README.txt

 5. The last entity I made is the Principle.
 This is the boss that you fight at the end of the final level of the game.
     This entity cycles through different attacks and an idle/walking state.
 The attack choice is based off of certain details such as distance from the player.

+ADDITIONAL NOTES:

+   This game depents on the SDL2 library and its image extention.
+In order for the game to work you must have SDL2 installed. sudo apt update && sudo apt install libsdl2-dev libsdl2-image-dev if on Ubuntu.